“Being an artist means forever healing your own wounds and at the same time endlessly exposing them.” Annette Messager.

 Biography

-Tegan is a mixed media artist of Métis and settler descent.
-Her artwork includes beading, metalsmithing, painting and material arts.
-She lives in Kimberley, BC on traditional Ktunaxa Territory.
-She received her BFA from Emily Carr University and her BEd from Simon Fraser University on traditional Musqueam, Squamish and Tsleil-Waututh territory before returning to the Kootenays.
+egan Whitesel is a mixed media artist and educator of Métis and settler descent based in Kimberley, BC, on traditional Ktunaxa Territory.
+Her practice includes beading, metalsmithing, painting, and material arts.
+She holds a BFA from Emily Carr University and a BEd from Simon Fraser University, completed on the traditional territories of the Musqueam, Squamish, and Tsleil-Waututh Nations.

-Tegan engages with her local chartered community the Rocky Mountain Métis Association to share traditional Métis artistic knowledge.
-She has given artist talks in various institutions including the College of the Rockies and local school districts.
-She teaches workshops to Indigenous and non-Indigenous community members.
+Tegan works with the Rocky Mountain Métis Association to share traditional Métis artistic knowledge and has given artist talks at institutions including the College of the Rockies and local school districts.
+She teaches workshops for Indigenous and non-Indigenous community members, creating accessible, skill-building spaces rooted in cultural respect and creative bravery.

-She has been awarded grants from the First Peoples Cultural Council, the BC Arts Council, and the Columbia Kootenay Cultural Alliance for the creation of new work.
-In 2022 she was one of 12 artists selected to participate in a Octopus Bag mentorship taught by renowned Métis artist, historian and writer Gregory Scofield.
-Tegan is part of the Amelia Douglas Institute’s community of artists and is mentored by Métis artist Lynette La Fontaine in beading, tufting, moccasin making and other material arts.
+Her work has been supported by the First Peoples Cultural Council, the BC Arts Council, and the Columbia Kootenay Cultural Alliance.
+In 2022, she was selected for the Octopus Bag mentorship with Métis artist Gregory Scofield and is part of the Amelia Douglas Institute’s community of artists, mentored by Métis artist Lynette La Fontaine in beading, tufting, moccasin making, and material arts.

 Artist Statement